 So, now the kid has dressed himself up to go out into the cold, but how does the overall stand up to the use & abuse a 5 year old can throw at it?
 Very well, we’d say.
 We were ice skating, building igloos, climbing on rocks, had running competitions and played hide & seek, in temperatures from 0°C to -20°C. The waterproof & breathable outer shell material has taken all these activities in stride and hasn’t failed us yet, keeping wind, snow and wetness at bay.
 It’s pretty durable, too - climbing on rocks with the knees and then sliding them back down hasn’t done any damage to the material.

-And it’s easy to clean, too - just throw it into the washing machine (add a suitable detergent) at 40°C and an hour later you can hang it up to dry.
+It’s easy to clean, too - just throw it into the washing machine (add a suitable detergent) at 40°C and an hour later you can hang it up to dry.
 Because of the insulation it needs around 12 to 16 hours to thoroughly dry, so keep that in mind.

 Warmth-wise the overall is toasty and is sufficient on its own up to temperatures of -5°C with our son.
 When it gets colder than -5°C we add a fleece jacket and fleece pants underneath the overall, and that’s no problem as there’s room to spare without restricting movement.
 Speaking of movement, snow angles, climbing on rocks and at the play ground, skiing and ice skating all were easy to do as the overall does not restrict the freedom of movement.